Lhasa (prefecture-level city): History

+The annexation of Tibet by the People's Republic of China took place as Tenzin Gyatso fled to McLeod Ganj, India in 1959 at the end of the Tibetan uprising.

 Geography

 Location

 Lhasa lies in south-central Tibet, to the north of the Himalayas.

 The prefecture-level city is 277 km from east to west and 202 km from north to south.
 It covers an area of 29518 km2.

 It is bordered by Nagqu City to the north, Nyingchi City to the east, Shannan/Lhoka City to the south and Xigazê City to the west.

 The prefecture-level city roughly corresponds to the basin of the Lhasa River, which is the center of Tibet politically, economically and culturally.
 Chengguan District is also the center of Tibet in terms of transport, communications, education and religion, as well as being the most developed part of Tibet and a major tourist destination with sights such as the Potala Palace, Jokhang and Ramoche Temple.

 Lhasa River basin

-Lhasa prefecture-level city roughly corresponds to the basin of the Lhasa River, a major tributary of the Yarlung Tsangpo River.
+Lhasa prefecture-level city roughly corresponds to the basin of the Lhasa River, a major tributary of the Yarlung Tsangpo.
 Exceptions are the north of Damxung County, which crosses the watershed of the Nyenchen Tanglha Mountains and includes part of the Namtso lake, and Nyêmo County, which covers the basin of the Nimu Maqu River, a direct tributary of the Yarlung Tsangpo.

 The river basin is separated from the Yarlung Tsangpo valley to the south by the Goikarla Rigyu range.

 The largest tributary of the Lhasa River, the Reting Tsangpo, originates in the Chenthangula Mountains in Nagqu Prefecture at an elevation of about 5500 m, and flows southwest into Lhasa past Reting Monastery.

 The Lhasa River drains an area of 32471 km2, and is the largest tributary of the middle section of the Yarlung Tsangpo.

 The average altitude of the basin is around 4500 m.

 The basin has complex geology and is tectonically active.
 Earthquakes are common.